89luca89/distrobox/docs/useful_tips.md

 ## Create a distrobox with a custom HOME directory

-`distrobox-create` supports the use of the `--home` flag, as specified in the usage [HERE](./usage/distrobox-create.md)
+`distrobox create` supports the use of the `--home` flag, as specified in the usage [HERE](./usage/distrobox-create.md)

 Simply use:

-`distrobox-create --name test --image your-choosen-image:tag --home /your/custom/home`
+`distrobox create --name test --image your-choosen-image:tag --home /your/custom/home`

 ## Mount additional volumes in a distrobox

-`distrobox-create` supports the use of the `--volume` flag, as specified in the usage [HERE](./usage/distrobox-create.md)
+`distrobox create` supports the use of the `--volume` flag, as specified in the usage [HERE](./usage/distrobox-create.md)

 Simply use:

-`distrobox-create --name test --image your-choosen-image:tag --volume /your/custom/volume/path`
+`distrobox create --name test --image your-choosen-image:tag --volume /your/custom/volume/path`

 ## Use a different shell than the host